SamVerschueren/gulp-cordova-plugin/README.md

 *Required*
 Type: `object`

-The key of the object is the name of the plugin and the value is either `true` or an options object.
+The key of the object is the name of the plugin and the value is either the version number or an options object.

 ## Related